Automatically Inactivating Assets

 Kenna will use the scanner data to determine when an asset was last seen.
 After an asset has exceeded the inactivity limit that you choose in Asset Settings, Kenna will automatically set the asset to inactive.
 If you scan weekly, a 30 day inactivity limit may be appropriate.
 If you scan quarterly, the limit would need to be set higher.

 If an asset appears in scan data after it has been set to inactive, Kenna will set the Asset back to active and it will reappear in all other areas of Kenna reporting and processing.
+A nightly job runs which compares the last seen dates on Assets and flips them to active or inactive to meet the rule set in Asset Settings.
 Using this feature will help ensure that the risk picture portrayed by your Risk Meters is accurate and up-to-date.

 Manually Inactivating Assets